 The use of individual amino-acid supplements helps balance our brain chemistry, which can do wonders for anxiety, panic, and depression.
 Pairing amino acid therapy with lifestyle changes, such as meditation, yoga, and relaxation, can make a huge difference in our mood and stress response.

 And if you’d like to go deeper on the topic of balancing your stress hormones and healing your nervous system in a brand new way, I have a BIG Announcement for you!
-The Adrenal ReCode, our new groundbreaking program designed to help YOU free yourself from fear, anxiety, insomnia, overwhelm and exhaustion by teaching you how to ReCode your adrenals, restore your thyroid and heal your nervous system.
-This will be my most powerful and personal program to date, as it’s truly the culmination of my own “Whole Journey” – mind, body, and spirit.
+The Adrenal ReCode, our new groundbreaking program, is designed to help YOU free yourself from fear, anxiety, insomnia, overwhelm and exhaustion by teaching you how to ReCode your adrenals, restore your thyroid and heal your nervous system.
+This is my most powerful and personal program to date, as it’s truly the culmination of my own “Whole Journey” – mind, body, and spirit.